es-ude/ElasticNodeMiddleware/README.md

 ### Controlmanager

-The Controlmanager library can be used for using different elasticnode middleware functions, e.g. for uploading a bitfile to the FPGA.
+The Controlmanager library can be used for using different Elastic Node middleware functions, e.g. for uploading a bitfile to the FPGA.
 It is important that 'F' is automatically triggered with a python script.
 The other functions can be used by you typing the character itself.
 These are mostly for testing purposes.